 Some dentists focus on using the latest dental technologies, while others stay old school.
 Whatever the differences, it’s important to celebrate those differences in your branding.
 As we previously wrote about the importance of standing out in another industry, real estate:

 In today’s world, missing an opportunity to leave an impression with your prospective customers usually means missing out on business.
 With so much competition and the surge of websites that help people find, sell, and buy houses, blending-in is the worst thing that you can do for your company.
 Therefore, it’s important to brand your business and use a strong, unique logo.
 By following the example of companies with famous logos, you can focus on what makes your business different instead of what makes your business the same.

 Once you start focusing on the key differences, you can focus on standing out.

 Now, if you want to be lost in the sea of other dental practices, then you don’t really need to worry about this.
 You can stop reading now.

 But if you’re starting a new business, want to be remembered and recognized in your community and build a strong dental practice, it’s in your best interest to take a look at some of the logo trends, designers, or other resources available to you – because it may be time to rethink your logo.

 And this isn’t just important for dental practice owners.
 This is just as important for logo designers, especially those working on dental logos.
 When an industry is stuck in a rut, it makes it that much harder for designers to help companies break out of it.
 Luckily, not every dental practice has lost sight of unique logo design.

-So if you’re still not convinced why you need a unique logo for your dental practice, or you’re a dental logo designer looking for some inspiration, check out some of our favorite dental logo designs we’ve seen on crowdspring.
+If you’re still not convinced why you need a unique dental logo for your practice, or you’re a dental logo designer looking for some inspiration, check out some of our favorite dental logo designs we’ve seen on crowdspring.

 Bassham Family Dental